 Allied will make the necessary capital and operating expenditures to ensure compliance with environmental laws and regulations.
 Although there can be no assurances, Allied does not believe that costs relating to environmental matters will have a material adverse effect on Allied's business, financial condition or results of operation.
 However, environmental laws and regulations may change and Allied may become subject to more stringent environmental laws and regulations in the future.
-Compliance with more stringent environmental laws and regulations of operation.
+Compliance with more stringent environmental laws and regulations could have an adverse effect on Allied's business, financial condition or results of operation.
 It is Allied's operating policy to obtain a Phase I environmental assessment conducted by an independent and experienced environmental consultant prior to acquiring a property.
 Phase I environmental assessments have been performed in respect of all properties.